Frequently Asked Questions

 - a two-day orientation and preparation course followed by a clinical examination known as an Objective Structured Clinical Exam (OSCE).
 The OSCE takes three hours and tests a nurse’s clinical skills.
 These will take place in person in New Zealand at an accredited centre.

-Why is the Council introducing a new application process?
+Why has the Council introduced a new application process?

 - offer an objective, standardised, and consistent approach to assess competence